alan2207/bulletproof-react/docs/components-and-styling.md

 - [AntD](https://ant.design/) - another great component library that has a lot of different components.
 Best suitable for creating admin dashboards.
 However, it might be a bit difficult to change the styles in order to adapt them to a custom design.

 - [MUI](https://mui.com/) - the most popular component library for React.
 Has a lot of different components.
-It might be more suitable for building admin dashboards as it would not be easy to change the components to look like something else than Material Design.
+Can be used as a styled solution by implementing Material Design or as unstyled headless component library.

 #### Headless component libraries: